mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Zapped

 A jolt of electrical power has hit you, leaving you fried and scattered.
 Your muscles aren’t working quite right, either.
-Suffer –2 Initiative, cannot Take Aim this round., and –1 to all actions for 2 rounds.
+Suffer –2 Initiative, cannot Take Aim this round., and Disadvantage to all actions for 2 rounds.

 ### Damage Types